AlexMili/ruby-tor-scraper/README.md

 ```

 ## How does it works
-This script read a file containing all new urls to fetch.
+This script reads a file containing all new urls to fetch.
 The file has the following format :
 ```
 ----------- File's header -----------
 http://www.example.com/page1